Crush Fetish

 The crush-video era and the law it provoked

 The interest gained public and legal visibility in the 1990s through underground "crush video" media.
-The first widely circulated example is generally traced to the filmmaker Jeff "The Bug" Vilencia, whose 1993 short Smush and subsequent Squish Playhouse series depicted feet crushing earthworms and other invertebrates, sold by mail order.
+The first widely circulated example is generally traced to the filmmaker Jeff "The Bug" Vilencia, whose roughly eight-minute 1993 short Smush depicted an actress crushing earthworms; his later Squish Playhouse series ran to dozens of mail-order films, advertised almost only by word of mouth, per the Wikipedia account.
+The underground trade came to wider notice when British Customs intercepted several of Vilencia's mailed tapes in mid-1997.
 Between 1997 and 2000 the Humane Society of the United States located roughly 2,000 animal-crush videos for sale, and a market for the illegal hard form became the focus of a long legal saga in the United States:

 - 1999: Congress enacted 18 U.S.C. § 48, the Depiction of Animal Cruelty law, sponsored by Rep. Elton Gallegly, in large part to target hard-crush videos.